John Wayne’s Alma Mater, USC, Considers Getting Rid Of His Memorabilia Because Students Complain He Was Racist

 Since 2012, the University’s School of Cinematic Arts (SCA) has honored Wayne with an extensive collection of posters, movie memorabilia, and awards associated with the actor.

-However, the University is now re-thinking continuing to house the exhibit after a 1971 Wayne interview with Playboy recently surfaced.
+However, the university is now rethinking whether to continue to house the exhibit after a 1971 Wayne interview with Playboy recently surfaced.
 In the interview, Wayne said he “believed in white supremacy,” and made other statements that some consider racist.

 “We can’t all of a sudden get down on our knees and turn everything over to the leadership of the blacks.
 I believe in white supremacy until the blacks are educated to a point of responsibility.
 I don’t believe in giving authority and positions of leadership and judgment to irresponsible people,” Wayne said at the time.